rgordonr/ets_instructions/README.md

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/14.png" width="400">

-At the moment this screen is pretty barren, but we will soon fill it with the activities we engaged in throughout the day, starting at midnight.
+At the moment this screen is pretty barren.
+We will soon fill it with the activities we engaged in throughout the day, starting at midnight.
 By tapping Add Next Activity you'll begin this process, which will proceed similarly to when you reported contextual details for your emotions.
-Once you complete your first activity of the day, your screen will now look something like this:
+Once you complete your first activity of the day your screen will look something like this:

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/15.png" width="400">

 You will be prompted to continue adding activities until you've covered 24 hours of time.
-At this point, the Add Next Activity button will disappar and a message at the top of the screen will indicate that you have completed the time diary for that specific day.
-Your screen would now look something like this:
+At this point, the Add Next Activity button will disappar and a message at the top of the screen will indicate that you have completed the time diary.
+If you navigate back to the home screen, it would now look something like this:

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/16.png" width="400">

-You progress is saved every time you report an activity to your diary.
+You progress is automatically saved every time you report an activity to your diary.
 You also do not need to complete your diary in one sitting.
 In fact, you can begin completing your diary for the current day (by tapping Today and then tapping Update Your Diary) and finish this diary the following day.
+You will be unable to complete your time diary for the current day because you are not allowed to report on activities that occur in the future.